JuanValencia/Unstable-Magick/Spelltastrophe Spellstice.md

     * Transmutation
     * Charm Magic

-* Eldritch Eats Contest: A cooking competition where the ingredients are enchanted, leading to unpredictable and often amusing results.
+* Eldritch Eats Contest: A cooking competition where the ingredients are enchanted (and provided), leading to unpredictable and often amusing results.
+Each ingredient casts a spell of the same first letter, or closest one.  combining into quite the recipe.
+Recipes are learned and can be used later (assuming you have the right ingredients)
 * Arcane Athletics: A series of sports where normal physical laws are altered by magic, requiring participants to adapt quickly to changing conditions.
+50% random magic table.
+The randomness can be embraced, and ultimately controlled.
+Can permanently choose an ability used, to become a new ability with the modified props.

 ## The Reason to Celebrate